odaata/capstone/.junie/guidelines.md

     - Employ safe arithmetic operations (`checked_add`, `checked_sub`, `checked_mul`) to prevent overflows
     - Implement proper error handling with custom error types via `#[error_code]` enums
     - Avoid excessive cloning/copying of data structures to minimize compute costs
+    - Use the InitSpace derive macro for structs that will be stored in vectors (like MeditationAttestation)

 - **Anchor-Specific Techniques:**
     - Use strongly-typed account validation via `#[derive(Accounts)]` instead of raw `AccountInfo`